Shibu4064/IndoNLP/README.md

 <h3>The doi link for the BanFakeNews-2.0 dataset is given below which we have published in the Mendeley which is a dataset sharing platform.</h3>
 <href>https://data.mendeley.com/datasets/kjh887ct4j/1</href>

+<h3>Traditional Linguistic Features with SVM:</h3>
+<p>In the fake news master folder , we have actually experimented our classical machine learning model(SVM) preprocessed with linguistic features named as Unigram, Bigram, Trigram and C3, C4 and C5 gram.</p>

 <h3>BERT model training notebooks of Table: 3</h3>
 <p>These notebooks have the following naming convention: "training with FakeNews <model_name>.ipynb"</p>